 bio

 Gesiye works with individuals and communities using performance, tattooing, installation and image-making to explore embodiment and storytelling as forms of liberation.
-Based between Trinidad & London, her creative practice is rooted in themes of connection and belonging, and examines the sociocultural symbols and power dynamics that impact our relationships with self, state and land.
+Based between Port of Spain, Trinidad & London, UK, her creative practice is rooted in themes of connection and belonging, and examines the sociocultural symbols and power dynamics that impact our relationships with self, state and land.

 Gesiye was raised in a Nigerian-Trinidadian family with a deep connection to divination and somatic healing practices.
 Her experiences as a Black, queer woman and her work in social and environmental activism inform her creative process.
 She has shown work and performed at a number of local and international spaces, including FiveMyles, The Barbican, Express Newark, the National Museum of Wales and the National Museum of Trinidad & Tobago.